 If the two people involved are more than three years of age apart, the statute of limitations is one year if the charge is a misdemeanor and three years if the charge is a felony.

 The “DNA exception” to the statute of limitations for statutory rape allows a prosecution to begin within one year of the date when the suspect is conclusively identified by DNA testing.

 The laws against statutory rape are enforced aggressively in the state of California.
 When someone is convicted of statutory rape, no leniency will be offered by the court.

-If you are charged with statutory rape in this state, whether or not you are actually innocent or guilty as charged, you’ll require the advice and services of an experienced Orange County criminal defense attorney – someone who has defended statutory rape defendants previously and who knows how to represent you effectively.
+If you are charged with statutory rape in this state, whether or not you are actually innocent or guilty as charged, you’ll require the advice and services of an experienced Orange County DUI attorney – someone who has defended statutory rape defendants previously and who knows how to represent you effectively.